euzu/m3u-filter/README.md

 # m3u-filter

 m3u-filter is a simple application which can:
-  - filter, rename, map and sort entries out of a playlist in EXTM3U or XTREAM format.
+  - filter, rename, map and sort entries out of a playlist in EXTM3U, XTREAM or Kodi format.
-  - merge multiple sources into one playlist
+  - merge multiple sources into playlist(s)
   - act as simple xtream server after processing entries
   - can schedule updates in server mode
   - can run as cli-command for serving processed playlists through web-server like nginx or apache.